SteveJustin1963/tec-AT5000/README.md

 A telephone autodialler is a device or system that can automatically place telephone calls and typically includes features such as the ability to store a list of phone numbers, play a recorded message or series of messages, and provide options for the recipient to interact with the call, such as by pressing a key to hear more information or transfer to a live operator.
 Autodiallers are often used for mass communication purposes, such as for emergency alerts, political campaigns, or telemarketing.
 They can also be used in a business setting to automate calls to customers or clients.

 Here we will use a combination of software and hardware to create a telephone autodialler that is inspired by the AT-5000 auto dialer from the Simpsons.
-The software will come from various sources, including issue TE14's "Dialer," and we will use hardware from the TE-Dial-Alarm-2.
+The software will come from various sources, including issue TE14's software "Dialer," and we will use hardware from the TE-Dial-Alarm-2.
 We will also incorporate some ASM (assembly language) and MINT (MINiature Teletype) code in the process of hacking these components together.

 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/pics/mp1.png)
 ![](https://github.com/SteveJustin1963/tec-AT5000/blob/master/pics/mpad1.png)